codeigniter4/CodeIgniter4/user_guide_src/source/extending/composer_packages.rst

 format "vendor-name/package-name" with all lowercase.
 Here is a common example:

-- ``your-vendor-name``: The name that identifies the vendor (creator of the package), such as the name of you or your organization.
+- ``your-vendor-name``: The name that identifies the vendor (creator of the package), such as your name or your organization.
 - ``your-package-name``: The name of the package you are creating.

-Thus, it is important to make the name unique and distinguish it from other packages.
+Thus, it is important to make the name unique to distinguish it from other packages.
 Uniqueness is especially important when publishing.

 Namespace